rub3n2000/parcelreactprojectbuilder/README.md

 you are all set.

 #### Dotnet React with OData.
-To start dotnetReact simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore.
+To start dotnetReactwOData simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore.